ikutasama/alpagym/docs/ONBOARDING.md

 ## Hardware and Disk Budget

-To comfortably run AlpaGym locally we recommend a CUDA GPU with at least 40 GB of VRAM (e.g. A6000) and ~100–150 GB of free disk for the `uv` environment, container images, and model weights (Alpamayo-R1-10B ~21 GB), plus ~1.5 GB for each NuRec scene you download (the full `public_2601` NuRec suite is ~1.5 TB).
+To comfortably run AlpaGym locally with the AR1.5 policy, we recommend two (with smaller models, colocated on one GPU is also feasible)CUDA GPU with at least 40 GBof VRAM (e.g. A6000) and ~100–150 GB of free diskfor the `uv` environment, container images, and model weights (Alpamayo-R1-10B ~21 GB), plus ~1.5 GB for each NuRec scene you download (the full `public_2601` NuRec suite is ~1.5 TB).